Separatism in the Philippines: Moro National Liberation Front

 The Moro National Liberation Front (MNLF) was established as a result of the Jabidah massacre.
-While it's unclear when the MNLF was actually established it considers the date of the incident, March 18, 1968 as its foundation date.
+While it's unclear when the MNLF was actually established it considers the date of the incident, March 18, 1968, as its foundation date.
 The MNLF had Nur Misuari as its first chairman and one of its early meetings was in October 1972 in Pangkor Island in Malaysia.

 Moro Islamic Liberation Front

 The Moro Islamic Liberation Front (MILF) led by Hashim Salamat splintered off from the MNLF when it abandoned its bid for independence in 1978.
 The MILF formally dropped its bid for independence when it signed the Framework Agreement on the Bangsamoro with the Philippine national government in 2012.

 Federal Republic of Mindanao

+Canoy and Noble proposals

 Reuben Canoy, leader of the Mindanao People's Democratic Movement and former presidential candidate had an averted plan to declare the Federal Republic of Mindanao in 1986.
-Four years later, the 1990 Mindanao crisis arose where Col. Alexander Noble led a mutiny and proclaimed an independent Federal Republic of Mindanao.Noble along with Canoy, who is also involved as a civilian supporter, was arrested by government authorities but claimed that his effort was successful since it brought into attention issues affecting Mindanao.
+Four years later, the 1990 Mindanao crisis arose where Col. Alexander Noble led a mutiny and proclaimed an independent Federal Republic of Mindanao.
+Noble along with Canoy, who is also involved as a civilian supporter, was arrested by government authorities but claimed that his effort was successful since it brought into attention issues affecting Mindanao.